-The income tax provision for interim periods is based on an estimated annual effective income tax rate, which requires management to make estimates of annual pretax income by domestic and foreign jurisdictions and other forecasted items that impact taxable income.
-Items that are not related to annual pretax ordinary income are recognized entirely in the interim period as a discrete item.
-In addition, the results of certain entities that have historical pre-tax losses and current year estimated pre-tax losses that are not projected to be utilized are also excluded from the estimated annual effective income tax rate.
+The income tax provision for interim periods is comprised of an estimated annual effective income tax rate applied to current year ordinary income and tax associated with discrete items.
+These discrete items generally relate to adjustments to uncertain tax positions and changes of estimated tax to the actual liability determined upon filing tax returns.
+To determine the annual effective tax rate, management is required to make estimates of annual pretax income in each domestic and foreign jurisdictions in which the Company conducts business.
+Entities that have historical pre-tax losses and current year estimated pre-tax losses that are not projected to generate a future benefit are excluded from the estimated annual effective income tax rate.